Flo-Slv/Flo-Slv/README.md

 I am currently learning TypeScript on my free time thanks to <a href="https://www.executeprogram.com" target="_blank">Execute Program</a>.

-I also love Lua which is a super language to config and create Neovim plugins !  ❣
+I also love Lua which is a great language to config and create Neovim plugins !  ❣

 So, yes, I'm a Vim/Neovim user with an <i><a href="https://m.media-amazon.com/images/I/818T--WBwvL._AC_SL1500_.jpg" target="_blank">Advantage2 Kinesis</a></i> keyboard.